About the Journal

 The journal does not charge submission fees or article processing charges (APCs) and is published using Open Journal Systems (OJS), an open-source platform developed by the Public Knowledge Project.

-Unless otherwise indicated, all articles are licensed under the Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License (CC BY-NC-SA 4.0), which permits anyone to copy, distribute, and adapt the work for non-commercial purposes, provided proper credit is given to the original authors and any derivative works are shared under the same terms.
+Unless otherwise indicated, all articles are licensed under the Creative Commons Attribution-NonCommercial 4.0 International License (CC BY-NC 4.0), which permits copying, distribution, and adaptation of the work for non-commercial purposes, provided that proper credit is given to the original authors.

 Funding